ukparliament/ontologies/procedure/flowcharts/meta/parsing/step-types/index.md

 	until all routes have a status that is not UNPARSED

 		loop through the routes with status UNPARSED

-			if the route's start date is greater than today or its end date is less than today

-				set the route current status to FALSE

-				set the route status to UNTRAVERSABLE

-			# Set the route status according to source steps and inputs thereof
-			otherwise if the route's start date is not greater than today and its end date is not less than today

 			set the route current status to TRUE

 			get the source step of the route

 				# BUSINESS STEP

 				if the source step is a business step

 					if the source step does not have one input

 						log an error: unexpected number of inputs

 					otherwise if the source step has one input

+						if the route's start date is greater than today or its end date is less than today

+							set the route value to UNTRAVERSABLE

+							set the route current attribute to FALSE

+						otherwise if the route's start date is not greater than today and its end date is not less than today

+							set the route current attribute to TRUE

 							if input has a value of UNTRAVERSABLE

 								# taint the roads off the bridge as closed if the bridge is closed
 								set the route status to UNTRAVERSABLE

+							otherwise if the input has a value of UNPARSED

+								if the step is in the array of start steps

+							 		# ignore any inbound routes for start steps or no route will ever get parsed
+									if the source step is actualised with a date in the past or today

+										set the route status to TRUE

+									otherwise if the source step is actualised with a date in the future

+										set the route status to NULL

+									end

+								# otherwise if the step is not in the array of start steps

+									# do nothing and pick up on next loop
+									# should in theory traverse the graph from the start step
+									# and not parse a route until all inbounds up the tree have been parsed
+									# which is a recursion explosion?!?

+								end

 							otherwise if the source step is actualised

 								if the source step is actualised with a date in the past or today

 									set the route status to TRUE

 								otherwise if the source step is actualised with a date in the future

 									set the route status to NULL

 								end

 							otherwise if the source step is not actualised

 								set the route status to NULL

+							end

 						end

 					end

 				# AND gate